stackbit-projects/magical-iron-e6244/content/pages/index.md

     title: WELCOME TO THE TIPSYTIGER CLUB
     background_image: /images/final_cropped 2.png
   - section_id: congratulations
-    content: "## The best NFTs are the ones backed by real-life assets.\_\n\nThis will be the first-ever NFT community-backed HARD SELTZER product.
-Members will share profit from hard seltzer sales and this will be the MOST ingenious marketing move any NFT project has ever done.
+    content: "### The best NFTs are the ones that are backed by real-life assets.\_\n\nThis will be the first-ever community-backed HARD SELTZER NFT project.
+Members of the TipsyTiger Club will share profits from hard seltzer sales and be a part of running the hard seltzer line.  \n\nThis will also be the MOST ingenious marketing move any NFT project has ever done.
+Imagine having your NFT printed on cans at parties around the world.
 Join the Tipsy Squad and be a proud owner of a TipsyTiger.\_\n"
     actions: []
     image_alt: lorem-ipsum
     media_position: left